-National Music Industry Park - A8 Music Building is located at prime area of Nanshan District Shenzhen Bay area of Shenzhen, which is next to Shenzhen Software Industrial Park.
-It is close to Qianhai and Houhai with superior location.
-The total building area is more than 50,000 square meters which include commercial office, commercial retail and parking slot areas.
-The property investment of A8 Music Building has been re-designated as the principal business of the Group since the mid-2015.
-A8 Music Building has generated an overall income of RMB58.5 million in 2016, representing an increase of 11.7% as compared to that of the same period last year.
+A8 Music Building is the National Music Industry Park.
+It is located in the core area of Shenzhen Bay area in Nanshan District, Shenzhen, next to Shenzhen Software Industrial Park and close to Qianhai and Houhai, and has a superior location.
+The total gross floor area is more than 50,000 sq.ms which include commercial office, commercial retail and parking lots.
+In March 2017, A8 Music Building was successfully selected as the Extraordinary Property Management Project of the Year in the property management competition.
+Through several rounds of onsite inspection and voting by government experts, A8 Music Building won the first place of Nanshan district of Shenzhen with a score up to 98 points.
+The property investment business of A8 Music Building has been re-designated as the principal business of the Group since the mid-2015.
+A8 Music Building has generated an overall income of approximately RMB65.3 million in 2017, representing an increase of approximately 11.7% as compared to the same period of last year.

-Furthermore, offline live music performance brand ("A8Live") is operated together with the LiveHouse Theater located in the podium of the A8 Music Building, its business functions include live music performance, maker cafe, professional studio, band rehearsal rooms and music education center.
-A8Live has held about 100 performance activities during 2016 with diversified activity styles such as artists or band performance, concerts, fans meeting, press releases, charitable activities and live broadcast, etc. Artists invited are becoming more international which include Andy Timmons, Grammy Master, Nightwish from Finland and a number of artists and bands from Hong Kong and Mainland China.
-Going onwards, celebrities having performances in venues such as LiveHouse will become a trend.
-Interactive performances within short distance will also become a selling point for LiveHouse to attract audience.
-Through these activities, the team has accumulated extensive experiences.
-The enhanced brand will facilitate the subsequent exploration of the operations of LiveHouse and O2O model to a larger extent.
+Furthermore, offline live music performance brand A8Live is operated together with the LiveHouse Theater located in the podium of the A8 Music Building, its business functions include live music performance, maker café, professional studio, band rehearsal rooms and music education center.
+A8Live has held around 144 performance activities in 2017 in diversified activity forms such as artists performance, band shows, concerts, fans meeting, press releases, charitable activities and live broadcasts, etc. Artists being invited to A8Live are becoming more international, including well-known artists and bands such as Declan Galbraith, Wuwuhui, Huang Ling, Dingdang, Huang Qianshan and the like.
+Going forward, celebrities having performances in venues such as LiveHouse will become a trend.
+Interactive performance with short distance will be a selling point for LiveHouse to attract audience.
+By handling such performance activities, A8Live team has accumulated extensive experience.
+The enhanced brand will facilitate the subsequent exploration of the operation of LiveHouse to a larger extent.